 It is aimed at young people aged 18-24 who are homeless or at risk of homelessness.

 It contains information on relevant state services and supports.
+The content of this Guide is up to date as of March 2025.

 The topics covered in this guide are: